 Who should not take SELZENTRY: People with severe kidney problems or who are on hemodialysis and are taking certain other medications should not take SELZENTRY.
 Talk to your healthcare provider before taking this medicine if you have kidney problems.

 Before you take SELZENTRY, tell your healthcare provider if you have liver problems including a history of hepatitis B or C, heart problems, kidney problems, low blood pressure or take medicines to lower blood pressure, any other medical condition, are pregnant or plan to become pregnant, or are breastfeeding or plan to breastfeed.
 It is not known if SELZENTRY may harm your unborn baby.

 People taking SELZENTRY may still develop infections, including opportunistic infections, or other conditions that happen with HIV-1 infection.

 Possible serious side effects of SELZENTRY include:

-- Possible chance of infection or cancer.
-SELZENTRY affects other immune system cells and, therefore, may increase your chance for getting other infections or cancer
+Possible chance of infection or cancer.
+SELZENTRY affects other immune system cells and therefore may possibly increase your chance for getting other infections or cancer

 The most common side effects of SELZENTRY include colds, cough, fever, rash, and dizziness.
 Tell your healthcare provider about any side effect that bothers you or does not go away.
 These are not all of the side effects with SELZENTRY.
 For more information, ask your healthcare provider or pharmacist.
 Call your healthcare provider for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.